 Many tourists who come to Sin City also take a road trip to national parks near Las Vegas.
 You too, should spare at least a few days to explore some of the most scenic places in America that are located just a few hours away from the famous Las Vegas Strip.

-Best National Parks Near Las Vegas
+Best National Parks Near Las Vegas: an overview

 1. Death Valley National Park